complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 The panel at the top is the protocol card that you will see when you import this protocol into Server or Interviewer.
 It shows the protocol name and description, and has two buttons for accessing the protocol's resource library and managing the codebook (these areas are discussed later).
 The protocol description is optional.
 Whatever you enter will show up in the Interviewer App on the start screen, and when browsing the list of available protocols from Server.

-In the bottom left, you can see the Return to Start Screen button.
+In the bottom left, you can see the "Return to Start Screen" button.
 Clicking this button will take you out of the current protocol, and back to the start screen.

 Since we have just created a new protocol, we have a single button at the bottom of the screen, which enables us to add our first stage.

 ## Adding a stage

-We are going to start by configuring an Information Interface as the first stage like we saw in the sample protocol we demoed in Interviewer.
+We are going to begin by configuring an Information Interface.

 Click the add new stage button.
-You will see a screen that provides a menu of all available interfaces within the app.
+You will see a screen that provides a menu of all available Interfaces within the app.
 Interfaces are grouped together by type, with the example below showing all available name generators.

-{% include nc-image src="assets/img/architect-guide/interface-menu.png" %}
+{% include nc-image src="assets/img/architect-guide/add-a-stage.png" %}

-Each stage is designed for a specific task within a network interview.
-For now, scroll down and select the "Information" interface from the "Utilities" section.
+Each Interface is designed for a specific task within a network interview.
+For now, scroll down and select the "Information" Interface from the "Utilities" section.

 {% include nc-image src="assets/img/architect-guide/information-interface.png" %}

-This is the Information Interface edit screen, and it allows us to customize our new stage.
+Selecting an Interface will open the stage editor, which is where the configuration of the Interface takes place.

 ### Setting the Stage Name